 Since I know you’re curious, I’m Reformed Baptist.

 I believe in God, Jesus Christ, and the Holy Spirit.
-Though it may defy human wisdom, these three divine Persons are one.
+Though it defies even the most clever explanations and analogies, these three Persons are one.

 Jesus was born of a virgin, died to save us from our sin, rose from the dead, now sits at the right hand of God, and will one day return to judge the world.
 In the meantime, God sovereignly rules, and the Spirit is providentially at work here on earth.

-That space in my schedule between Bible study and pastoring is filled with time spent writing.
-You’ll find me in a quiet place somewhere, probably at my desk or in an Adirondack chair, tapping away on my laptop.
+I fill that tiny space in my schedule between Bible study and transcribing sermons with time spent writing.
+You’ll find me in a quiet place somewhere, probably at my desk or in an Adirondack chair on the patio, tapping away on my laptop.